-In addition, we are developing KIO-201, for patients undergoing PRK surgery for corneal wound repair after refractive surgery.
+We are developing KIO-201, for patients with persistent corneal epithelial defects.
+PCED is an orphan disease and as such, we are currently seeking orphan drug designation.
+KIO-201 is also being evaluated for patients recovering from surgical wounds, such as those undergoing the laser vision correction procedure, PRK.
 KIO-201 is a modified form of the natural polymer hyaluronic acid, designed to protect the ocular surface to permit re-epithelialization of the cornea and improve and maintain ocular surface integrity.
 KIO-201 has unique properties that help hydrate and protect the ocular surface.
+We are currently evaluating KIO-201 in a Phase 2 clinical trial in patients with PCEDs and released top-line data in Q1 2023.
+We expect to release full data in Q2 2023.
+We are in planning stages of a Phase 3b trial for patients recovering from PRK and plan to initiate the study before the end of 2023.

-In May 2020, we were granted a loan (the "Loan") from Silicon Valley Bank in the amount of \$0.278 million pursuant to the Paycheck Protection Program (the "PPP") under Division A, Title I of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which was enacted in March 2020.
+In May 2020, we were granted a loan (the "Loan") from Silicon Valley Bank in the amount of \$0.3 million pursuant to the Paycheck Protection Program (the "PPP") under Division A, Title I of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which was enacted in March 2020.
 The Loan could have been prepaid by us at any time prior to maturity with no prepayment penalties.
 Funds from the Loan were only permitted to be used for payroll costs, costs used to continue group health care benefits, mortgage payments, rent, utilities, and interest on other debt obligations incurred before February 15, 2020 ("Qualifying Expenses").

 We used the entire Loan amount for Qualifying Expenses.
 Under the terms of the PPP, certain amounts of the Loan could be forgiven if they are used for Qualifying Expenses as described in the CARES Act.
-In April 2021, we were notified by the Small Business Administration ("SBA") that this Loan was forgiven in full.
+In April 2021, we were notified by the Small Business Administration (SBA) that this Loan was forgiven in full.

 Throughout our history, we have not generated significant revenue.
-We have never been profitable, and from inception through December 31, 2021, our losses from operations have aggregated \$124.734 million.
-Our Net Loss was approximately \$16.395 million and \$8.092 million for the twelve months ended December 31, 2021 and 2020, respectively.
-We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of and seek regulatory approval for our KIO-101, KIO-201 and KIO-301 product candidates, and any other product candidates we advance to clinical development.
-If we obtain regulatory approval for KIO-101, KIO-201 and KIO-301, we expect to incur significant expenses to create an infrastructure to support the commercialization of KIO-101, KIO-201 and KIO-301 including sales, marketing and distribution functions.
+We have never been profitable, and from inception through December 31, 2022, our losses from operations have aggregated \$134.5 million.
+Our Net Loss was approximately \$13.6 million and \$13.8 million for the twelve months ended December 31, 2022, and 2021, respectively.
+We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of and seek regulatory approval for our KIO-101, KIO-201, and KIO-301 product candidates, and any other product candidates we advance to clinical development.
+If we obtain regulatory approval for KIO-101, KIO-201, and KIO-301, we expect to incur significant expenses to create an infrastructure to support the commercialization of KIO-101, KIO-201, and KIO-301 including sales, marketing, and distribution functions.